At CU Boulder, experiments and instruction involving animal use are based on three major principles:

 NOTE: Your individual lab should train you further on lab-specific procedures, and update your training documentation as that happens.

-Ask your supervisor in the lab to submit a personnel addendum adding you to an existing animal protocol or multiple protocols.
-Note: At this point your supervisor should also attach your training documentation to the addendum before submitting.
+Your supervisor in the lab must submit an amendment adding you to an existing animal protocol and/or multiple protocols.
+Note: Your supervisor should also attach your training documentation to the amendment before submitting.
 You are not approved to work with animals until your PI or lab manager receives approval from the IACUC.

-Take required IACUC & OCC Health trainings and have your PI add you to an approved protocol.
-Upon completing these preliminary steps, you may submit a Facility Access application with the OAR.
-The OAR will contact you to arrange an orientation at the facility.
+Before aquiring access to the facilities, you must successfully complete the IACUC and Occupational Health trainings.
+In addition, your PI must add you to an approved protocol.
+Once these preliminary steps have been completed, you may then submit a Facility Access application with the OAR Deptartment.
+OAR will contact you to arrange an orientation at the facility.

 An unanticipated event form should be filled out and submitted to the IACUC if there is ever a situation of an unexpected outcome in research, or an event that adversely affects the health or wellbeing of non-human vertebrate animals used in research or teaching.

-The unanticipated event form must be reported within 72 hours of the incident.
+The unanticipated event form must be reported within 72 hours of the incident to the IACUC Director.

 For immediate medical care for animals, contact the CU Boulder Veterinarian at UCB.Veterinarian@colorado.edu.